AmishaKumar9/JavaPortalProject/SchemaDocumentation.md

     PRIMARY KEY (id)
 );

 # Query for insertion of data in Table

-INSERT INTO users (created_at, email, password, updated_at, username) VALUES ('2023-10-22 15:00:00.000000', 'newuser@example.com', 'password123', '2023-10-22 15:30:00.000000', 'newuser');
+INSERT INTO user (created_at, email, password, updated_at, username) VALUES ('2023-10-22 15:00:00.000000', 'newuser@example.com', 'password123', '2023-10-22 15:30:00.000000', 'newuser');

 # Query for updation in Table

-UPDATE users
+UPDATE user
 SET email = 'updatedemail@example.com', password = 'newpassword'
 WHERE id = 1;

 # Query for deletion of data from table

-DELETE FROM users
+DELETE FROM user
 WHERE id = 1;

 # Query for altering data in Table

-ALTER TABLE users
+ALTER TABLE user
 ADD COLUMN new_column_name VARCHAR(255);